 - “Prosecutions under the Licensing Act 2003” – Institute of Licensing (2012)

 - "Reform for reform's sake?
-Amendments to the Licensing Act 2003" - Journal of Licensing, Leading Article, March 2012 (with Gerald Gouriet QC)
+Amendments to the Licensing Act 2003" - Journal of Licensing (March 2012 - with Gerald Gouriet QC)

 - "Preparing for Licence Reviews - guidance for police, responsible authorities and operators" - Institute of Licensing National Conference (2011)